Kim Guadagno: Personal life

 Guadagno moved to New Jersey in 1991 and has been a resident of Monmouth Beach, a borough in Monmouth County, since marrying Michael Guadagno in 1991.
 Her husband was a judge of the New Jersey Superior Court, Appellate Division.
 He was appointed to the bench in 2005 by then-Governor Richard Codey, and elevated to the Appellate Division by Chief Justice Stuart Rabner in 2012.
 The Guadagnos have three sons.

 Judge Guadagno submitted his letter of resignation on January 26, 2017, in advance of reaching the mandatory judicial retirement age of 70 later that year.
-Because Lieutenant Governor Guadagno is also secretary of state and thereby receives resignation and retirement letters of New Jersey judges, Judge Guadagno's resignation letter was addressed to his wife in her personal as well as official capacity, referred her then-prospective run for the post of governor, and was signed "your loving husband".
+Because Guadagno was ex officio Secretary of State of New Jersey at that time (the post being tied to that of Lieutenant Governor) and thereby received resignation and retirement letters of New Jersey judges, Judge Guadagno's resignation letter was addressed to his wife in her personal as well as official capacity, referred her then-prospective run for the post of governor, and was signed "your loving husband".

 The Guadagnos have three sons.
 One of the three, Kevin, is a graduate of the United States Air Force Academy and is an F-35 fighter pilot.
 Another son, Michael, rowed crew at Dartmouth College.